UditG-ucla/lessons/README.md

 **Practical applications**
 * **PCA** based approach to finding relative value trades on Treasury Yield Curve
+* **Imbalanced learning** on Customer Attrition dataset (proprietary) with 1:50 imbalance - using alternate data sampling, cost-function and anomaly algorithm approaches

 **Linear regression and regularization:**
 * Advertising dataset (from ISLR)